Getting into your wetsuit

 Tip#9: Heat it up

 Wetsuits are always more flexible if they’re warm, so some people wrap theirs around a full hot water bottle on the way to the beach.
-Others take bottles or flasks of hot water, and pour them over the suit just before putting it on an taking it off.
+Others take bottles or flasks of hot water, and pour them over the suit just before putting it on or taking it off.

 Tip #10: Make sure it’s on the right way round

-Obviously longtime surfers are unlikely to make the mistake, but most of us remember the slight embarrassment getting it wrong when we were starting out.
+Obviously longtime surfers are unlikely to make the mistake, but most of us remember the slight embarrassment of getting it wrong when we were starting out.

 Pro-tip: most of them zip up at the back.
 You’re welcome.